ben-newell/configuration/README.md

 uBlock Origin in Chrome needs could use these rules if you're interested in using Twitter in the browser:

+Besides this it's nice to use advanced mode with dynamic filtering but be [WARNED](https://github.com/gorhill/uBlock/wiki/Advanced-user-features)

 ```twitter.com##.trends.Trends.module```

 ```twitter.com##[aria-label="Timeline: Trending now"]```